-Citrix’s tight throughput caps are even lower than the caps F5 imposes on its ADCs.
+Citrix’s tight throughput caps are even lower than some other hardware ADCs.
 The caps cause serious technical and business problems for owners of Citrix systems, who frequently cite them as a primary reason for switching – often quite rapidly – to alternatives such as NGINX Plus.

 NGINX Plus’ far higher throughput, and even greater price‑performance numbers, give owners of our systems great freedom and flexibility in making purchasing, development, and deployment decisions.

 In accordance with current SSL/TLS best practices, we used the ECDHE‑RSA‑AES256‑GCM‑SHA384 cipher suite when measuring SSL/TLS transactions per second (TPS) for NGINX Plus.
 The suite uses Ephemeral Elliptic curve Diffie‑Hellman key exchange (ECDHE), AES, and SHA384.
 We also used an RSA 2048‑bit key for valid comparison with the performance figures on the Citrix NetScaler datasheets.

 The ECDHE‑RSA‑AES256‑GCM‑SHA384 cipher suite provides Perfect Forward Secrecy (PFS), which ensures that encrypted traffic this is captured now can’t be decrypted at a later time, even if the private key is compromised.
 PFS is becoming a ‘must have’ in the current security climate.
 For example, Apple is mandating that iOS9 apps communicate using PFS.